djh00t/module_klingon_serial/README.md

 ## Overview

-The `klingon_serial` Python module is designed to generate a unique hexadecimal serial number.
-This serial number is a concatenation of the machine's MAC address, the process ID (PID), and the current time in epoch format with millisecond precision.
+The `klingon_serial` Python module is designed to generate a unique hexadecimal serial number, avoiding serial conflicts in a distributed environment.
+The serial number is a concatenation of the machine's MAC address, the process ID (PID), and the current time in epoch format with millisecond precision.
 The module aims to offer a robust method for generating serials that are virtually collision-free.

 ## Installation